abhi93shekJha/python_concepts/Python_basics.md

 - **Sets:**

     - Sets are unordered unique sets of items.
+    - Sets can only contain hashable objects, immutable objects (tuple, string, integer, float, frozensets) are hashable.
+    - We can override __hash __ dunder to make any object hashable other than immutable objects.

-    - You cannot access them using an index.
+    - You cannot access them using an index, since they are unordered.

-    - O(1) time check for item existence.
+    - O(1) time check for item existence in average, ex.
+2 in {1, 2, 3, 4} # True

     - They support all mathematical set operations, e.g., Union, isDisjoint, isSubset, isSuperSet, difference, differenceUpdate, intersection, etc.